BFM 89.9

 Other stories we covered:

 • Preserving the folk songs of Tamil labourers: A crowdfunding campaign for the upcoming feature-length musical-documentary, Araro Ariraro is ending on the 31st of August.
-The documentary focusses on the experiences of Indian-Malayan plantation labourers in the colonial era, and the folk songs they sang to survive.
+The documentary focuses on the experiences of Indian-Malayan plantation labourers in the colonial era, and the folk songs they sang to survive.
 For more on the film we spoke to director, Gogularaajan Rajendran.
 To contribute, you can visit omsakthifilms.com or @plantation.life.

 • Athletes struggling with mental health: Ajitpal Singh’s recent article in the New Straits Time referenced shuttler Lee Zii Jia and swimmer Phee Jinq En, who are going through personal troubles.
-We hear from Ajitpal about the importance of paying attention to athletes’ mental health and from Dr Alvin Ng, Founding President of the Malaysian Society of Clinical Psychology about the high stress athletes have to deal with.
+We hear from Ajitpal about the importance of paying attention to athletes’ mental health and from Dr Alvin Ng, Founding President of the Malaysian Society of Clinical Psychology, about the high stress athletes have to deal with.

 • Trump isn't a dictator.
 Unless...: United States President Donald Trump joked that Americans would prefer a dictator in power.
 Considering this isn’t the first time the words ‘dictator’ and ‘Trump’ have appeared in the same sentence, we decided to talk about whether this would actually be the case.